 The Gucci Loafer

 While the loafer grew in stature in America, with the tassel loafer being worn with suits by the 1960s, it was not quite the same story in Europe.
 In Italy, this style of shoe was more widespread but all other Europeans considered the loafer to be a casual shoe that had no place in the city.
 However, things changed in 1968 when the Italian designer Gucci introduced a loafer with a golden brass strap in the shape of a horse’s snaffle bit across the front.
 Gucci opened his New York office in 1953 and noticed the popularity of the loafer.
 He refined the lines, added the bit (Gucci has a saddle making history) and made them in black (loafers were usually in brown in keeping with their status of being a casual shoe).
 The result was a shoe with just enough formality to make it acceptable to be worn with suits.
 These went on to be named the Gucci Loafer and helped establish the loafer in Europe and across the globe.
-Gianni Agnelli or John F. Kennedy were just a few of the big supporters that helped to establish Gucci Loafer.
+Gianni Agnelli and John F. Kennedy were just a few of the big supporters that helped to establish the Gucci Loafer.
 In 1969, Gucci sold 84,000 pairs of loafers just in their U.S. stores.
 As in keeping with the continued journey of the loafer, it crossed the pond into America where it was adopted by the 1970s businessmen and almost became a uniform for Wall Street types.

-Up until Gucci designed this loafer, it was a brand merely known to insiders who appreciated saddles and quality luggage.
-The men’s loafer is also known as Model 175 and was already designed in the mid-1950’s.
-Initially, it was sold for approximately $14.
+Until Gucci designed this loafer, it was a brand known merely to insiders who appreciated saddles and quality luggage.
+The men’s loafer known as Model 175 was already designed in the mid-1950’s.
+Initially, it sold for approximately $14.
 Subsequently, Gucci developed the Loafer Model 360 for women, and the very similar model 350, which was offered in seven unusual colors.
-Consequently, the fashion journalist and critic Hebe Dorsey dedicated an entire article to the shoe which was published in the International Herald Tribune, which made the shoe an overnight success.
+Consequently, the fashion journalist and critic Hebe Dorsey dedicated an entire article to the shoe which was published in the International Herald Tribune and made the shoe an overnight success.